 What are the typical costs for visiting these hidden gems?

 Orvieto offers so much more than its popular tourist attractions.
 This Orvieto hidden gems guide helps you discover its secret heart.
-From ancient Etruscan sites to tranquil medieval streets, there's always something new.
+From ancient Etruscan necropoli and wartime bunkers to a uniquely 12-sided bell tower and a free well with better queues than San Patrizio, the city rewards the visitor who ventures past the Duomo.

 Key Takeaways